yoshikiohshima/renkon-pad/README.md

 Join the [Discord server](https://discord.gg/KKhUjmTn9q) for quick conversations.
 You are also welcome to [create an issue](https://github.com/yoshikiohshima/renkon-pad/issues) on GitHub.

+You can also check out some other examples in [this repo](https://github.com/yoshikiohshima/renkon-pad-examples).
+You can load a .renkon file.

+There are some standalone apps, such as the [Presenter](https://yoshikiohshima.github.io/renkon-presenter/) and [Garupa](https://yoshikiohshima.github.io/renkon-garupa/).

 ## Introduction

 **Renkon-pad** is a live programming environment that allows you to create graphical, web-based applications interactively.
 The language used is called **Renkon**—see the [`renkon-core`](https://github.com/yoshikiohshima/renkon) repository for more information.